leorickli/portal-da-transparencia-bigquery/README.md

 ### 7. Show the pipeline

+Business question: Given the monthly cost for each city, are we having a higher cost in average for the given city?

 #### First steps

 Create a new project so it's easier to shut down all the services used when there is no more need.
 The second step we take is to create a service account for our local machine so it has access to GCP's resources.
 To do that, we go to IAM & Admin in the Service Accounts section and create a new one.
 One important steps is defining a role for this service account; In this case we will use the Owner role like in the image below.
 Be aware that in the cloud, we like to use the least-privilege principle and this Owner role will definitely be unaligned with this principle.